Edward Bouverie Pusey

 Artistback to top

 - Clara Pusey (1835-1911), Artist; wife of Francis Charteris Fletcher; daughter of Philip Pusey and Emily Frances Theresa Pusey (née Herbert).
-Artist of 7 portraits, Sitter in 1 portrait.
+Artist or producer of 7 portraits, Sitter in 1 portrait.

 Events of 1856back to top